zsh28/gill/README.md

 ### Get the signature from a signed transaction

-After you already have a partially or fully signed transaction, you can get the transaction signature as follows:
+After you have a transaction signed by the `feePayer` (either a partially or fully signed transaction), you can get the transaction signature as follows:

 ```typescript
 import { getSignatureFromTransaction } from "gill";